mperever/web-crawler/README.md

 Downloaded page must be parsed to separate words, so for every parsed page we need to save list of words and how many times they was used.

-Use Hibernate as ORM, microservice architecture and REST.
+Use JPA and Hibernate as ORM, microservice architecture and REST.